Prefabs in the United Kingdom: Tarran variants

-The Tarran was designed by building firm of Tarran Industries Ltd. of Hull.
-A wooden frame designed bungalow, over clad with precast concrete panels.
-19,014 Tarrans were erected under the Temporary Housing act, but one- and two-storey variants were built in some numbers afterwards.

 Uni-Seco (THP)

 Produced by the London-based Selection Engineering Company Ltd, the three versions of the Uni-Seco were largely erected in London and the southeast.
 A two-bedroom flat-roofed bungalow, it had a resin-bonded plywood timber frame with asbestos wall sections, it was based on a military wartime office design.
 With dimensions of 23 ft 6 in by 19 ft 7 in, the first two versions included the MoW standard kitchen/bathroom service unit, plus a lounge; Mark 3s had a central entrance over the original side door.

-In 1943, Uni-Seco had appointed the Czechoslovakian émigré George Fejer as an industrial designer, who on a part-time basis helped out with their kitchen design.
+In 1943, Uni-Seco had appointed the Czechoslovak émigré George Fejer as an industrial designer, who on a part-time basis helped out with their kitchen design.
 Fejer later worked with Arthur Webb and George Nunn at Hygena to create the UK style of fitted kitchen, based on the principles of the Frankfurt kitchen.
 Approximately 29,000 Uni-Seco units were constructed.
 The Excalibur Estate in Catford, Lewisham, is the UK's largest residual estate of prefabs, presently consisting of 187 Uni-Seco bungalows, but the demolition of all but six was announced in 2011.